wokwi/wokwi-docs/docs/guides/diagram-editor.md

 will immediately reflect in the code editor, and you'll be able to undo them by clicking on the code editor and then pressing Ctrl+Z.

 Note that this only works if the "diagram.json" tab is active while you make changes.
 This is a temporary solution until we implement Undo in the interactive diagram editor.

+## Grid snapping

+The grid view is activated by pressing "G" or by clicking the grid icon in the menu.
+This displays a grid and rulers.
+The coarse grid is 2.54&nbsp;mm or 0.1&nbsp;inches and the fine grid is 1.27&nbsp;mm or 0.05&nbsp;inches.
+Tick labels on the rulers show measurements in millimetres (the default), but you can switch to inches if you wish by clicking on the units in the top right corner.

+The grid snapping defaults to off to allow free movement and the Shift key temporarily switches to the coarse grid, and the Alt key and the Ctrl key temporarily switch to the fine grid.

+When grid snapping is switched on, it defaults to the coarse grid and the Shift key temporarily switches to no grid (free movement), and the Alt key and the Ctrl key temporarily switch to the fine grid.

+In other words, the Shift key temporarily toggles the grid snapping mode, and the Alt key and the Ctrl key always temporarily switch to the fine grid.

+This grid snapping behaviour is the same for both parts and new wires.